opencv/opencv/modules/core/doc/intro.rst

  * **gpu** - GPU-accelerated algorithms from different OpenCV modules.
  * ... some other helper modules, such as FLANN and Google test wrappers, Python bindings etc.

-Although the alternative implementations of the proposed standard may be structured differently, the proposed standard draft is organized by the functionality groups that reflect the decomposition of the library by modules.

-Below are the other main concepts of the OpenCV API, implied everywhere in the document.
+The further chapters of the document describe functionality of each module.
+But first, let's make an overview of the common API concepts, used thoroughly in the library.

 The API Concepts
 ================